Crime in Chicago: Murder and shootings 1991-Present

-In 2011, 83% of murders involved a firearm, and 6.4% were the result of a stabbing.
-10% of murders in 2011 were the result of an armed robbery and at least 60% were gang or gang narcotics altercations.
+In 2011, 83% of homicides involved a firearm, and 6.4% were the result of a stabbing.
+10% of homicides in 2011 were the result of an armed robbery and at least 60% were gang or gang narcotics altercations.
 Over 40% of victims and 60% of offenders were between the ages of 17 and 25.
 90.1% of victims were male.
 75.3% of victims and 70.5% of offenders were African American, 18.9% were Hispanic (20.3% of offenders), and whites were 5.6% of victims (3.5% of offenders).

-Murder rates in Chicago vary greatly depending on the neighborhood in question.
-Many of the predominantly African American neighborhoods on the South Side are impoverished, lack educational resources and noted for high levels of street gang activity.
-The neighborhoods of Englewood on the South Side, and Austin on the West side, for example, have homicide rates that are ten times higher than other parts of the city.
-Violence in these neighborhoods has had a detrimental impact on the academic performance of children in schools, as well as a higher financial burden for school districts in need of counselors, social workers, and psychiatrists to help children cope with the violence.
-In 2014, Chicago Public Schools adopted the "Safe Passage Route" program to place unarmed volunteers, police officers and firefighters along designated walking routes to provide security for children en route to school.
-From 2010 to 2014, 114 school children were murdered in Chicago.

-Chicago Police Superintendent Garry McCarthy was terminated by Rahm Emanuel following the fall out from the shooting of Laquan McDonald.

-A gunshot wound to center mass can quickly prove fatal without immediate medical attention due to blood loss and internal injuries.
+Chicago Police Superintendent Garry McCarthy was terminated by Rahm Emanuel following the fall out from the shooting of Laquan McDonald.A gunshot wound to the body's center of mass can quickly prove fatal without immediate medical attention due to blood loss and internal injuries.
 In September 2015, University of Chicago Medicine and Sinai Health Systems announced a joint $40 million venture to convert Holy Cross Hospital into a Level 1 trauma center on the South side, making some of Chicago's most violent neighborhoods less than five miles from high-quality care.
-Non-fatal gunshot victims in Chicago had an overall rate of occurrence of 46.5 per 100,000 from 2006–2012, with a demographic breakdown of 1.62 per 100,000 for whites; 28.72 for Hispanics, and 112.83 for blacks.
+Non-fatal gunshot victims in Chicago had an overall rate of occurrence of 46.5 per 100,000 from 2006 to 2012, with a demographic breakdown of 1.62 per 100,000 for whites; 28.72 for Hispanics, and 112.83 for blacks.
 It is estimated that the medical expenses associated with gun violence costs the city of Chicago $2.5 billion a year.